-Editor’s note: On Dec.
-1 this story was updated to note that the CDC confirmed a case of the omicron variant in San Francisco.
+Editor’s note: This article was updated on Dec.
+1, 2021 to reflect that the CDC had confirmed a case of the omicron variant in San Francisco.

 Countries around the world are making preparations against omicron, a new variant of the novel coronavirus that causes COVID-19.
 On Wednesday, Dec.
 1, omicron's presence in California was confirmed by the U.S. Centers for Disease Control and Prevention.